-The most common method is “rocking” the car back and forth.
-If you’ve got a little space where the car has traction, this method works by building momentum which can carry you through the slippery spot.
+Another common method is “rocking” the car back and forth.
+If you’ve got a little space where the car has traction, this method builds momentum, which can carry you through the slippery spot.
 You go forward as far as you can, then switch to reverse and go back as far as you can, then forward again, and so on.

 What to do after your car is stuck in snow

-If you’re successful in getting your car moving, look for a safe place to stop for a moment and look at the wheels.
+If you successfully get your car moving, look for a safe place to stop for a moment and look at the wheels.
 The tires’ spinning can often build up snow or ice in the area around the wheel.
 That can wear on the tire surface, clog the treads, or make it hard to steer.
 Get a snow scraper and free any excessive ice or snow off the wheels.
 Turn your traction control back on, reset any other settings like all-wheel drive, and carry on.

 If you still can’t get your car out of the snow, it might be time to call for help.
 If you have opted for roadside assistance coverage on your auto insurance, your insurer may send a tow truck to help you get loose from the snow.
 Otherwise, you’ll need to call for one yourself.
-If the snow is very bad, tie a colorful bandana or another piece of cloth to your car’s antenna to help roadside assistance find you while also making you more visible to other drivers, potentially avoiding an accident.
+If the snow is unrelenting, tie a colorful bandana or another piece of cloth to your car’s antenna to help roadside assistance find you and make you more visible to other drivers, potentially avoiding an accident.

 Can getting stuck in snow damage your car?